Step 1. Please have an

 filed within 30 months from the priority date.

 Step 3.
-Enter the total number
+Enter the total word

-of words contained in the title of the invention,
+count found in the title of the invention,

 the claims, the specification and the